This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy has enough team members to provide its services safely and they largely do the right training for their roles.
-They are provided with some ongoing training to support their learning needs and maintain their knowledge and skills.
-Team members can take professional decisions to ensure people taking medicines are safe.
-And they can raise concerns to do with the pharmacy or other issues affecting people’s safety.
+The pharmacy has enough team members to provide its services safely.
+Team members do the right training for their roles.
+And they are provided with some ongoing training to help keep their knowledge and skills up to date.
+They can raise any concerns or make suggestions.
+And they can make professional decisions to ensure people taking medicines are safe.

 Principle 3.
 Premises